 Objectivism's Potential to Save the Culture

-I answered a question on Objectivism's potential to save the culture on 10 February 2013.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on Objectivism's potential to save the culture on Philosophy in Action Radio on 10 February 2013.
+You can listen to or download the podcast segment below – or check out the whole episode.

 Can Objectivism save the culture?
 Advocates of Ayn Rand's philosophy of Objectivism often claim that the philosophy is necessary for substantially changing the culture for the better.
 That seems presumptuous to me.
 Is it true?
 Also, is the philosophy sufficient for saving the culture?
 Or is more needed?